Macker85/Battleship-game/README.md

 <img src="docs/user_testing/user_test_6_game_over.png">
 </details>

-7. To be able to easily replay the game if wanted.
+7. To be able to restart or exit the game when finished.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|